bonniss/blueform/README.md

 ### `useArrayField`

 `useArrayField` is the field-level API for working with **array fields**.
-It provides a thin, predictable abstraction on top of React Hook Form’s `useFieldArray`.
+It provides a thin, predictable abstraction on top of RHF’s `useFieldArray`.

 ```ts
 const { fieldProps, controller, renderItem } = useArrayField()